-But that strategy changed in June 2015 when she attended the European Collaborative for Science, Industry & Technology Exhibition (ECSITE) in Italy.
-Presenters talked about the need for exhibits that were hands-on, interactive and focused on STEM (science, technology, engineering, mathematics) concepts—exactly the kind of exhibits Flexhibit (http://flexhibit.com) designs and sells.
-Plus, Flexhibit’s modular wall systems can be set up and taken down quickly and floors can be reset and combined in a variety of ways to keep displays fresh for visitors.
+At the conference, she said, she heard presenters talk about the need for exhibits that were hands-on, interactive and focused on STEM concepts—exactly the kind of exhibits FLEXHIBIT designs and sells.
+But FLEXHIBIT had even more, modular wall systems that exhibits could be set up and taken down quickly, floors reset and combined in a variety of ways to keep things fresh for the visitors to the centers.

-“While other exhibit companies seemed to be getting away from classic hands-on exhibits, we had gone back to them and it really stuck a chord,” Quisenberry said.
-Flexhibit designers have created eight different exhibits (http://flexhibit.com/exhibits) including Air Rockets, Circuit Bench and Sail Cars – and more are in development.
+“While other exhibit companies seemed to be getting away from classic hands-on exhibits, we had gone back to hem and it really stuck a chord,” Quisenberry said.

 Quisenberry returned to Spokane and revamped her marketing materials, updated her website and started getting her export ducks in a row.